John-Kingham/quality-shares/README.md

 ### Pre-Project Phase

-In this phase, Jim asked me to build him a website and I said we should meet for a high level discussion to assess the project's feasibility.
+In this phase, Jim (the fictional product owner) asked me to build him a website, so we met for a high level discussion to assess the project's feasibility.

 ### Feasibility Phase